itmaybejj/linkpurpose/index.md

         // For these links, only provide the screen reader help text. e.g. '.in-the-news a'
         hideIcon: '',
         noIconOnImages: '',

+        // Make sure the icon does not end up inside these hidden spans in the link.
+        // E.g., <a href>Email <span class="sr-only">J. Smith</span></a>
+        insertIconOutsideHiddenSpan: '.sr-only, .visually-hidden',

         // Identify links directly, e.g. "header a, footer a, .my-ok-link".
         // If this is not a valid selector, no links will be flagged.